 None of this mattered to viewers, who found little in the meager WJMY schedule to entice them to even make an attempt to tune in (not even the five-minute sermons by Dr. Parr's son-in-law Theron Spurr which aired right before sign-off each night).
 On June 10, 1963, just shy of 250 days of operation, WJMY went dark.

 The Rev. Dr. Parr didn't last much longer than WJMY: He died January 22, 1964 at age 58, after a brief illness which had hospitalized him.
 Meanwhile, the search for a way to either put channel 20 back on the air or sell it to recover some of its losses was on.
 It didn't take long.
 Richard Eaton, whose United Broadcasting Company was having immediate success programming to a "Negro" audience in Washington DC on its WOOK-TV/14 (which had only been on the air for about a year itself at that point), saw the potential to do likewise in Detroit, as well as to capitalize on the large Polish, Italian and German population in that area, and bought the WJMY CP for $115,000 in July 1964.
-The first move Eaton made was to the transmitter and antenna, quickly arranging to lease space on WKBD-TV/50's new Southfield tower, then under construction.
+The first move Eaton made was quickly arranging to lease space on WKBD-TV/50's new Southfield tower, then under construction.

 But because United ran into difficulties -- both legal and financial -- at WOOK, studio construction was delayed both in Detroit and at would-be future sister station WTLF/18 in Baltimore, although tests were made periodically of the new transmitting facilities, which resulted in the now-debunked urban legend of WJMY never having transmitted more than its station identification slide.

 The reason?
 While WJMY was missing target dates, a real estate developer named Aben Johnson Jr. put WXON/62 on the air September 15, 1968 as a typical UHF independent featuring old movies, Sea Hunt and Leave It To Beaver reruns, and the like.
-When the United Artists sale was announced, Johnson filed a challenge in the form of requesting that channel 20 be assigned to WXON instead, claiming that Eaton had not adequately pursued putting WJMY back on the air in the five years he had owned the CP.
-(This had the dual effect of worsening Eaton's problems at the FCC and causing UA to back out of the deal.)
+When the United Artists sale was announced, Johnson filed a challenge in the form of requesting that channel 20's facilities be assigned to WXON instead, claiming that Eaton had not adequately pursued putting WJMY back on the air in the five years he had owned the CP.
+(This had the dual effect of worsening Eaton's problems at the FCC and causing UAB to back out of the deal.)

 This article is based upon Mr. Swanson's 2015 article from his "Television History and Trivia" website and has been expanded with additional research.